Highlights of part I – Macro Fundamentals

 Government Net Lending ⇒ (G – T)

-When the government expenditure (G) is higher than government revenue (T) the public sector is lending to either the private or the foreign sector, or both.
+When the public sector expenditure (G) is higher than its revenue (T) the public sector is lending to either the private or the foreign sector, or both.

-In case T is higher than G than the government is borrowing instead.
+In case T is higher than G than the public sector is borrowing instead.

 When the domestic public sector is a net lender it is in deficit while it is in surplus when it is net borrower.

 Private Sector Net Financial Wealth ⇒ (S – I)

 When the aggregate saving is higher then the aggregate investment the private sector is having a surplus of financial wealth, net accumulation of financial wealth.

 Foreign Net Lending ⇒ (X – M)

-When the export of a country exceeds the import it means that the foreign sector is lending hence it is in deficit.
+When the export of a country exceeds the import it means that the foreign sector is lending hence it is in deficit with our domestic country.

 The figure below gives you an idea on how the different flows move between the 3 sectors.

-For the public sector, G is an outflow (spending) while T is an inflow (tax income).
+For the public sector, G is a wealth outflow (public spending) while T is an inflow (tax income, public revenue).

-Import (M) and export (X) are respectively a financial inflow and outflow for the foreign sector.
+Import (M) and export (X) are respectively a financial inflow and outflow for the rest of the world.